• Product Introduction

 Partially supported

-Deploying a React Router Project in Pages
+Deploying a React Router Project on Makers

 Multi-mode support: Supports SSR, SPA, pre-rendering, and other rendering modes.

-Resource optimization: Automatic processing and packaging of static resources.
+Resource optimization: automatic processing and packaging of static resources.

 1. Installing an Adapter